qfeature/cloud-developer/course-04/project/c4-final-project-starter-code/README.md

 * <a href="https://nodejs.org/en/download/package-manager/" target="_blank">NodeJS</a> version up to 12.xx
 * Serverless
    * Create a <a href="https://dashboard.serverless.com/" target="_blank">Serverless account</a> user
-   * Install the Serverless Framework’s CLI  (up to VERSION=2.21.1).
+   * Install the Serverless Frameworkï¿½s CLI  (up to VERSION=2.21.1).
 Refer to the <a href="https://www.serverless.com/framework/docs/getting-started/" target="_blank">official documentation</a> for more help.
    ```bash
    npm install -g serverless@2.21.1
    serverless --version